gvsurenderreddy/meteor-imsi-catcher-catcher-secrets/README.md

 Start your server with `meteor --settings settings.json`.

-Open http://HOST/secrets/CATCHER_SECRETS_KEY and explore your data.
+Open http://HOST/secrets?secret=CATCHER_SECRETS_KEY and explore the data.